-Thanks to Gwen Sargent (Kodiak Area Native Association, Tribal VR Director) for suggesting additional curriculum resources to include in the teacher's companion guide.
+Thanks to Gwen Sargent (Kodiak Area Native Association, Tribal VR Director 2021) for suggesting additional curriculum resources to include in the teacher's companion guide.

-First Edition 2021 Author: Rain Van Den Berg, MPH
+First Edition (2021) and Second Edition (2024) Author: Rain Van Den Berg, MPH

-Note: Most images are CCO Public Domain from the site Px Here.
-Some images are from Shutterstock are copyrighted and purchased for use in this book only.
-Refer to Acknowledgements section in the back of the book.
+Note: Most images are CCO Public Domain or WikiCommons.
+Images are from Shutterstock are copyrighted and purchased for use in this book only.
+Refer to Photo Attributions section in the back of the book.
 Other images as noted were used with permission.